-A new calibration for S2B has been implemented on 30/03 to improve the absolute geolocation of products located in the Northern hemisphere.
+A new calibration for S2B has been implemented on 11/12/2020.

 Note that the geolocation performance has a latitude-dependent component.
 This effect is particularly visible on the along-track component, and more pronounced for S2B than S2A.
 Images are shifted of 5 m Southward (approximately) in the Northern latitudes, to 5 m Northward in the Southern latitudes.
 This will be corrected with the introduction of the geometric refinement.